tkitsunai/fivem-og-lib/README.md

 Each mod is built following a modular structure to ensure maintainability and scalability.
 A typical mod project will include:

 - `src/` - client/server code for your mod, written in TypeScript.
-- `public/` - Static assets like images, icons, and other files that will be served.
 - `dist/` - The output folder where your production-ready mod will be compiled.

 ## Contributing